stsh89/vim-settings/README.md

     cf " Copy relative file path
     cF " Copy absolute file path

+## Commands special for this settings

+    :Grep " grep in a new tab, same as :tabe | grep

 ## Build Vim from sources in Ubuntu 18.04/20.04 with docker

 Clone git sources and run following commands from sources folder (current gcc version for ubuntu 20.04 is 9.3):